 Things move fast at startups - but keeping an organized set of documents and data will really smooth things out when it comes time to make serious decisions with the bigger players in the market.
 Investors are data-driven, and making sure that you have a historical track record of your business’ data will not only move deals along more quickly, it will also impress your investors.
 Any buyer will have a ton of questions during the due diligence process, so you’ll want at least two years of audited financial statements before considering and moving forward with acquisition.
 As far as key performance indicators go, the last 24-36 months of metrics is typically the most important, so it’s never too early to start thinking about building up these dashboards of data.
 Now is also a good time to determine whether your industry is valued on revenue, growth, EBITDA, or another indicator, and prioritize focusing on this indicator.

-Step Four: Reengage With Partners & Tell Your Story
+Step Four: Reengage With Other Companies & Tell Your Story

 It’s your time to get your company’s name out there and shine!
 Investing in marketing, making sure clients have a pleasant experience, and a bit of media coverage will go a long way towards getting on your potential buyer’s radar.
 When you do go out and approach these folks, make sure you have a personalized story for each strategic alliance you seek.